Returning to Ireland with children

 Child Benefit and other social welfare supports for families

-The Department of Employment Affairs and Social Protection provides social welfare payments to support families and specifically children.
+The Department of Social Protection provides social welfare payments to support families and specifically children.
 You can find out more about the different types of social welfare payments for families and children.

 Child Benefit is the most common payment to families with children.
 You must be habitually resident in Ireland to qualify for Child Benefit.
 If your child was not born in Ireland, or their birth is not registered within the required time (3 months), you must fill in Child Benefit (form CB1) (pdf).
 Read more in our document on Child Benefit.

 Following the birth of a baby, mothers are entitled to maternity leave from employment.
 New parents (other than the mother of the child) are entitled to 2 weeks paternity leave from employment or self-employment following birth or adoption of a child.
 If you have become a parent through adoption, you are entitled to a period of adoptive leave from employment.

 Both parents are entitled to unpaid parental leave from work.
 In general, you must have been working for your employer for at least 12 months to be entitled to parental leave.

 Children with disabilities are entitled to the same services and family benefits as all other children.
 There is also a range of additional supports and services available to parents and carers of children with disabilities.
 They apply whether the child was born with a disability or acquired it later.

 Community care services include public health nurses, social workers, occupational therapists, home help services, chiropody services, speech and language therapy services, respite care and day care.

 If you are caring for a child with a disability you may qualify for financial support.
 For example Carer’s Benefit, Carer’s Allowance, Carer's Support Grant or Domiciliary Care Allowance.
 Read more about Caring for a child with a disability.